Platform Overview

 - Cash App, PayPal, Chime, Apple Pay, GPay

-- Bonus boost mentioned for Apple Pay deposits
+- Apple Pay deposits state bonus boost

 Cons

-- No transaction log in non-logged state
+- No transaction log is available in non-logged state

-- No purchase packages displayed without login
+- No purchase packages are visible until logged in

 Magic City 777 Coins & Access Flow